Top of the page

 During ENG, electrodes are attached to the face near the eyes to record eye movements.
 The movements are recorded on graph paper.
 A series of recordings is done.

-For 2 to 5 days before the test, you will be asked to stop taking:
+For a few days before the test you may be asked to avoid:

 Your doctor may ask you to eat a light meal or not eat for 3 to 4 hours before the test, because the test can cause nausea and vomiting.

-Do not wear facial makeup during the test so the electrodes can attach to the skin.
+Do not wear facial makeup or lotion during the test so the electrodes can attach to the skin.

 If you normally wear glasses, contact lenses, or hearing aids, bring them to the test.

 If you have a neck or back problem, tell your doctor, so your neck and back will be protected during the test.